20 Alberta Hikes That Will BLOW You Away

 Tent Ridge

-Tent Horseshoe Ridge is one of my favorite Alberta hikes.
+Tent Horseshoe Ridge is one of my favorite hikes in all of Alberta.
 This beautiful loop trail is just an hour’s drive from Canmore in the Spray Valley.
 Thanks to social media, it’s become quite popular in recent years, but even with the crowds, it’s still a stunner.
 Tent Ridge Horseshoe is a 10-kilometer loop trail with one short scramble section.
 It’s not too tricky; even a newer hiker could complete this hike.

 While the whole loop hike is lovely, the real show stopper comes at the end (if you take the trail clockwise, which we recommend), as you get views of the Spray Lakes with Mount Nester situated perfectly behind them.